 Hansen, who grew up in Phoenix, was single and had no children.
 In 2009, he moved from Ohio to Bismarck where his sister's family was living at the time.
-He later moved to the Fargo area where he worked as a welder, his sister said.
+He later moved to the Fargo area and found work as a welder, his sister said.

 Dylan Kerr, 27, said he became close with Hansen while they were in treatment together in the Robinson program.
 Kerr said they would pick each other up on difficult days.

-"We stuck together, and we helped each other out," said Kerr, who completed treatment in December.
+"We stuck together, and we helped each other out," said Kerr, who completed treatment a few months ago.